Azure-Samples/cognitive-services-speech-sdk/samples/batch/transcription-enabled-storage/Setup/guide.md

 The following settings all relate to the resources and their attributes

-* Give your transcription enabled storage account a name [you will be using a new storage account rather than an existing one].
+* Give your storage account a name [you will be using a new storage account rather than an existing one].

 The following 2 steps are optional.
 Omitting them will result in using the base model to obtain